unman/shaker/tailscale/README.md

 ## Qube creation
 `create.sls` is a standard way of creating `sys-tailscale` - qvm.present is used to create the qube, and preferences and features are set.

-Note the use of an include statement at the head of the file.
-This allows a single state execution to call other states.

 ## Qube configuratioon
 ```
 sudo qubesctl --skip-dom0 --targets=sys-tailscale state.apply tailscale.configure